jonathanhecl/anki-ollama-translate/README.md

   - Select language to translate to.
 Default: español neutro
 - `-ask`
   - To ask for a manual translation when the AI translation cannot do it.
+- `-v`
+  - Enable verbose mode.
+This can make the process slower.
 - `-h, --help`
   - Show this help message.